Oakville weekly crime update

-Halton Regional Police officers responded to 24 crime-related incidents in Oakville, Ontario, from April 15 to 22, 2021.
+Halton Regional Police officers responded to 39 crime-related incidents in Oakville, Ontario, from April 23 to 29, 2021 (inclusive).

-Friday, April 16, was the busiest day for our officers as they responded to six crime incidents.
-The majority of crimes occur in industrial/commercial areas, of which there were five.
-Two areas with no incidents this week were South-East Oakville and Joshua Creek.
+Friday, April 23, was the busiest day for our officers as they responded to nine crime incidents.
+In South-East Oakville on Sunday, April 25 at 7:00 AM, four properties along Devon Road (1400 Block) reported property damage under $5000, and in the same area, a break and enter was reported on Durham Street.

-Drug-related crimes were the most numerous over the past week, with a total of five.
-There were three assaults and three motor vehicle thefts.
+During the week, the HRPS officers responded to eight assaults, three of which occurred on April 27.
+Three vehicles were reported stolen.
+There was one break and enter of a home on Sixth Line (1000 Block) on April 24.

 Halton Regional Police does not provide specific addresses.